Rosacea: A Common Skin Condition

 Rosacea is a common skin condition that usually affects men and women over 30 years of age.
 It is less common in younger individuals, but can certainly occur.
 Shereen Timani, M.D., at Johns Creek Dermatology is experienced in handling dermatological conditions such as rosacea.
 Common symptoms of this ailment include redness of the cheeks and nose.
 Sometimes there can a sensation of soreness or burning in the eyes.
 It can also occur on other areas of the face including the forehead or chin.
-In some instances small bumps that resemble pimples can appear in the areas of redness.
-Since this condition affects the facial region, people who suffer from rosacea may consequently develop low self-esteem or avoid social events.
+In some instances, small bumps that resemble pimples can appear in the areas of redness.
+Since this condition affects the facial region, people who suffer from rosacea may, consequently, develop low self-esteem or avoid social events.

-This skin condition is not uncommon and flare ups may be caused by a variety of factors.
-Pregnancy, hormonal changes, stress and alcohol consumption can increase the likelihood of flare ups.
-Spicy foods, climate changes and stress can also have an impact.
+This skin condition is not uncommon and flare-ups may be caused by a variety of factors.
+Pregnancy, hormonal changes, stress, and alcohol consumption can increase the likelihood of flare-ups.
+Spicy foods, climate changes, and stress can also have an impact.
 Women suffering from this condition should carefully read the ingredients on makeup labels.
 Using foundation or powder on the face may aggravate the skin.
-Most dermatologists recommend using makeups that are oil free.
+Dr. Timani and other leading dermatologists recommend using makeups that are oil-free.
 Mineral makeup is also preferable to products containing talc.
-It is important to keep a diary of your stress levels, weather and foods to see what personally triggers a flare up.
+It is important to keep a diary of your stress levels, weather and foods to see what personally triggers a flare-up.

-If you are suffering from patches of red skin or symptoms as described above on your face, you should consult Johns Creek Dermatology.
-Dr. Timani, our Board Certified Dermatologist, can determine if you have Rosacea and devise an effective treatment plan.
+If you are suffering from patches of red skin or symptoms as described above on your face, you should schedule a consultation at Johns Creek Dermatology.
+Dr. Timani, our board-certified dermatologist, can determine if you have Rosacea and devise an effective treatment plan.
 Her office is located in Johns Creek and serves the surrounding communities of Roswell, GA, Alpharetta, Milton, and Duluth, GA.